betsee/betse/README.md

 `--no-deps` option, the `install` command does not.
 Hence, the `easy_install` command is called above instead.

-`betse` is subsequently uninstallable via `pip` as follows:
+BETSE is subsequently uninstallable via `pip` as follows:

     $ sudo pip uninstall betse

 ### User-specific

-`betse` is installable into a user-specific venv by running the following command **from within such venv**:
+BETSE is installable into a user-specific venv by running the following command **from within such venv**:

     $ cd "${BETSE_DIR}"
     $ ./setup.py install

 This command should *not* be run outside of a venv.
-Doing so will reinstall all dependencies of `betse` already installed by the system-wide package manager (e.g., `apt-get`).
-This may superficially appear to work but invites obscure and difficult to debug conflicts at `betse` runtime between dependencies reinstalled by `setuptools` and dependencies already installed by such package maneger.
+Doing so will reinstall all dependencies of BETSE already installed by the system-wide package manager (e.g., `apt-get`).
+This may superficially appear to work but invites obscure and difficult to debug conflicts at BETSE runtime between dependencies reinstalled by `setuptools` and dependencies already installed by such package maneger.

-`betse` is subsequently uninstallable via `pip` as follows:
+BETSE is subsequently uninstallable via `pip` as follows:

     $ pip uninstall betse

 ## Usage

-`betse` is a front-facing application rather than backend framework.
-While `betse`'s Python packages are importable by other packages, `betse` is typically run by executing Python wrapper scripts installed to the current `${PATH}`.
+BETSE is a front-facing application rather than backend framework.
+While BETSE's Python packages are importable by other packages, BETSE is typically run by executing Python wrapper scripts installed to the current `${PATH}`.

 ### CLI

-`betse` installs a low-level command line interface (CLI), runnable as follows:
+BETSE installs a low-level command line interface (CLI), runnable as follows:

     $ betse

-Such CLI is also runnable by invoking the main CLI module under the active Python 3 interpreter as follows:
+This CLI is also runnable by invoking the main CLI module under the active Python 3 interpreter as follows:

     $ cd "${BETSE_DIR}"
     $ python3 -m betse.cli

-This has the minor advantage of working regardless of whether `betse` has been installed or not, but the corresponding disadvantage of requiring more typing.
+This has the minor advantage of working regardless of whether BETSE has been installed or not, but the corresponding disadvantage of requiring more typing.

 ### GUI

-`betse` also installs a high-level graphical user interface (GUI) implemented in the popular cross-platform windowing toolkit Qt4, runnable as follows:
+BETSE also installs a high-level graphical user interface (GUI) implemented in the popular cross-platform windowing toolkit Qt4, runnable as follows:

     $ betse-qt &

-Such GUI is also runnable by invoking the main GUI module under the active Python 3 interpreter as follows:
+This GUI is also runnable by invoking the main GUI module under the active Python 3 interpreter as follows:

     $ cd "${BETSE_DIR}"